metatensor/metatensor/docs/src/reference/python/operations/creation/zeros_like.rst

 zeros_like
 ============

-.. autofunction:: equistore.operations.zeros_like
+.. autofunction:: equistore.zeros_like

-.. autofunction:: equistore.operations.zeros_like_block
+.. autofunction:: equistore.zeros_like_block